initializ-buildpacks/node-start/README.md

 # Initializ Buildpack for Node Start
 ## `docker.io/initializ-buildpacks/node-start`

 The Initializ Node Start CNB sets the start command for a given node application.
-The buildpack will detect when a valid JavaScript file is present within the application source code directory (see [Application Detection](#application-detection)).
+The buildpack will detect when a valid JavaScript file is present within the application source code directory (see [Application Detection](#application-detection))

 ## Integration